OpaxIV/drm_in_games/easyanticheat/analysis.md

 ## Introduction
 - write definition of an Anti-Cheat Engine
-- write About the Anti-Cheat Engine
+- write About the Easy Anti-Cheat Engine
 According to the website, "Easy Anti-Cheat is the industry-leading anti–cheat service, countering hacking and cheating in multiplayer PC games through the use of hybrid anti–cheat mechanisms".
 @fabio 2do